Ajworp/RBAC-Frontend/README.md

     - Can view a list of users (username, status).
     - Can view roles and permissions (Read, Write, Delete).
   - **Admin Role**:
-    - Can activate, deactivate, or delete users.
+    - Can activate or deactivate anddelete users.
     - Can update role permissions.

 ---